OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/grouping_components/add_subsystem.rst

 Adding Subsystems to a Group and Promoting Variables
 ****************************************************

-To add a Component or another Group to a Group, use the :code:add_subsystem method.
+To add a Component or another Group to a Group, use the :code:`add_subsystem` method.

 .. automethod:: openmdao.core.group.Group.add_subsystem
     :noindex: